 Now what about strategy execution?
 What do you do to get the job you really want?
 The answer?
 Marketing.

-Marketing yourself, or , starts with identifying (1) what you can offer, (2) what distinguishes you from your competition, and (3) who your target market is.
+Marketing yourself, or proactive job searching, starts with identifying (1) what you can offer, (2) what distinguishes you from your competition, and (3) who your target market is.
 Marketing yourself is no different than marketing a product, but the product is you.

-To effectively market yourself, you must --your skills and personal traits.
+To effectively market yourself, you must develop a good understanding of your assets--your skills and personal traits.
 If you know your strengths, you can market yourself more effectively and with greater confidence, making your strengths available to companies that are looking for them.